ulag-byte/MySQL-world-layoffs/README.md

-# World Layoffs Data Cleaning
+# World Layoffs Data Cleaning and Analysing

 ## Overview
 Data cleaning project using MySQL on a real-world layoffs dataset.